 Dried bay leaves can last for one to two years if they are stored properly.
 Otherwise, they can develop mold.
 You can store your bay leaves whole.
 You can also crush the leaves with a rolling pin if you prefer to turn them into a powdered form.

-READ ALSO: A Complete Guide on How to Store Dried Herbs
+READ ALSO: How to Store Dried Bay Leaves

 Drying bay leaves is easy and practical.
 It lets you have a steady supply of this spice.
 After drying the bay leaves, you have to store them in an airtight container and keep them in a cool, dark place so they can retain their aroma and flavor.
 You can also store them in a glass bottle.
 However, you should opt for a dark colored glass bottle to protect the bay leaves from light and preserve their color.